jmhenrique/adblock/README.md

 ./etc
 ./etc/dnsmasq.conf # grouped domains and removed from the host list.
 ./etc/dnsmasq.whitelist # script remove this domains from the list.
 ./etc/dnsmasq.blacklist #script put this domains into the list.
 ./etc/adblock_hosts # list of subdomains hosts.

-./etc/adblock_serial # control version of lists of domains and hosts, in unix time.''
+./etc/adblock_serial # control version of lists of domains and hosts, in unix time.
 ./bin
 ./bin/update_adware.sh #the script what do the job!
 You only need this, put in crontab and done.
 No install program.
 Only basic instructions in INSTALL file.